kateolmstead/playnomics-ios/README.md

 ## Using Rich Data Callbacks

-Using an implementation of `PlaynomicsFrameDelegate` your game can receive notifications when a placement:
+Using an implementation of `PlaynomicsFrameDelegate` your application can receive notifications when a placement:

 * Is shown in the screen.
 * Receives a touch event on the creative.
-* Is dismissed by the player, when they press the close button.
+* Is dismissed by the user, when they press the close button.
 * Can't be rendered in the view because of connectivity or other issues.

 ```objectiveC